Andrew R. Brown

 This article explores musicianship from four perspectives—sound, perception, embodiment and culture—in the hope that this framework stimulates a reconsideration of musicianship and how it might be developed.

 Music is a discipline that is primarily concerned with the medium of sound.
 Acknowledging this, music is often described as ‘organised sound’.
 It seems reasonable then that a central aspect of musicianship should be an understanding of music as sound.
-Appreciating the acoustic properties of music, such as timbre, duration, pitch, loudness, and directionality are important fundamentals for musicianship.
-The examination of music as sound, and the consideration of musicianship as the craft of understanding and making sound, provides a reasonably neutral basis for the study of many musical genres, cultures, and practices.
+Appreciating how the acoustic properties of music, such as timbre, duration, pitch, loudness, and directionality are important fundamentals for musicianship.
+The examination of music as sound, and the consideration of musicianship as the craft of listening to and making sound, provides a reasonably neutral basis for the study of many musical genres, cultures, and practices.
 Such a study would include the principles of acoustics, how instruments, voices and loudspeakers produce sound, and would also examine properties of the harmonic series which are a doorway to explorations of timbre, harmony and rhythm.
 In addition, since music is often distributed as sound objects through audio recording and digital data transfer, a working knowledge of these processes has become essential for modern musicians.

 An educative focus on sound can be achieved through activities such as spectral analysis, deep listening activities and sound walks, audio recording projects, and instrument making.
 In activities such as these we can explore the sonic properties of sound objects, their placement in the world around us, and their expressive potential.